postmanlabs/labs-docs/README.md

 ```

-**NOTE:** this site was built with node v14.15.0.
+**NOTE:** this site was built with Node.js v14.15.0.
 We recommend installing and using [nvm](https://github.com/nvm-sh/nvm) and setting your Node.js version to v14.15.0.

 ### Build using Docker